awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-context.md

 The `context` object provides the following property that you can update:

 **callbackWaitsForEmptyEventLoop**
 The default value is true\.
 This property is useful only to modify the default behavior of the callback\.
-By default, the callback will wait until the Node\.js runtime event loop is empty before freezing the process and returning the results to the caller\.
+By default, the callback will wait until the event loop is empty before freezing the process and returning the results to the caller\.
 You can set this property to false to request AWS Lambda to freeze the process soon after the `callback` is called, even if there are events in the event loop\.
-AWS Lambda will freeze the process, any state data and the events in the Node\.js event loop \(any remaining events in the event loop processed when the Lambda function is called next and if AWS Lambda chooses to use the frozen process\)\.
+AWS Lambda will freeze the process, any state data and the events in the event loop \(any remaining events in the event loop processed when the Lambda function is called next and if AWS Lambda chooses to use the frozen process\)\.
 For more information about callback, see [Using the Callback Parameter](nodejs-prog-model-handler.md#nodejs-prog-model-handler-callback)\.

 In addition, the `context` object provides the following properties that you can use obtain runtime information: